- What’s on

 Gayle Kennedy is a proud member of the Wongaibon Clan of the Ngiayampaa speaking nation of South West NSW.
 She is an award-winning writer and has published work in newspapers, magazines, literature journals, and for radio.
 She was the Indigenous issues writer and researcher for Streetwize comics from 1995-1998.
 Her book of poetry, Koori Girl Goes Shoppin’, was shortlisted for the David Unaipon Award in 2005 and her prose work, Me, Antman & Fleabag was the winning entry in 2006.
-She wrote eleven books for the Yarning Strong series.
-The Series won the 2011 Australian Publishers Association award for Excellence in Educational publishing.
+She wrote eleven books for the Yarning Strong series, which won the 2011 Australian Publishers Association award for Excellence in Educational publishing.
 Gayle is a disability advocate and has spoken widely in Australia and overseas on disability and the arts.

+Gayle Kennedy (GK): I was born in Ivanhoe NSW and we moved to Hay when I was seven.
+In between, from the age of two to five, I was in the children’s hospital in Camperdown and then a rehab hospital in Wahroonga, then the Royal Far West in Manly recovering from polio.
 My mother and father were both born in Condoblin but Dad’s family is from around Cobar.
 Mum’s family comes from the Euabalong area.
 Mum and Dad met when they were seventeen, working out at Wilcania.
 They’re both eighty-three now and they’ve been married sixty years this year.
 They had six children, four girls and two boys.
 One of my brothers was killed in a car accident at the age of eighteen in 1976.
 Dad worked for what was then the Department of Main Roads in the Central Darling Shire.
 Mum worked for a long while cleaning in hotels but gave that up about thirty years ago.
 They’re both retired now.
 I grew up with their stories.
 My parents’ story is in the national library.
 Francis Rush did that.
 She did an interview with me too about my experiences of polio for the Social History of Polio Oral History Project.

 GS: What are some of the memories you have of your childhood?